ic1618/Microsoft-Project15-ELP/docs/designhistory.md

 #### Object Detection
 👷‍♂
 Although a heavier network, object detection would work well in order to detect gunshots from Mel-Spectrograms due to a gunshots unique shape.
+This means that we can detect whether there is a gunshot present, but also how many gunshots are present as Object Detection won't classify the entire image like a CNN would, it would classify regions of the image.

 ## Implementation